screstani/screstani/README.md

 I am from Curitiba, Brazil and currently living in Pesaro, Italy.
 <br>
-I have a degree in History and Public Administration.
+I have a background in History and Public Administration.
 I'm a very curious person!
-After working for 12 years with contracts and biddings in the public administration, I made a career transition 6 months ago and I've started working as web developer, loving this new world so far!
+After working for 9 years with contracts and biddings in the public administration, I made a career transition and I've started working as web developer, and I'm loving it!
 <br>
 My passions are: hiking, reading and astronomy.